DOT / SAP Evaluations Explained Step-by-Step

 What Happens After I Complete the SAP Program?

-After successfully completing a SAP program:
+After successfully completing an SAP program:

 - The SAP will confirm the employee’s compliance and share the testing schedule with the DER.